tryhardlaijun/ICT2104Car/README.md

 # ICT2104 Mapping
+# Process of Program
+<br>At the start of the program, it checks if the map is initialized.
+If not, initialize it.
+Next, it finds out where the car currently is on the map.
+It checks the next available path and then moves.
+It then checks if the next coordinate has been explored.
+This process repeats until the program detects that the map has been fully explored.

 # Current Capabilities
 The system reads a .txt file consisting of the possible paths that it can take.
 The possible paths are stored with 3 bits.
 <br>First bit 1 - Moving left is possible